 Fractions are a way to represent parts of a whole number or mixed numbers.
 They are denoted by using a numerator and denominator.
 To add or subtract fractions, the denominators of the fractions must be made the same by multiplying the numerator and denominator by the same number to create equivalent fractions like, for instance, ²/₈ and ¹/₄.
 To multiply fractions, find the product of their numerators and of their denominators.
 And to divide fractions, multiply a fraction with the inverse of the dividing fraction.

-Fraction, Decimals, and percentages are interchangeable ways to represent parts of a whole number and each of the three can either be a positive value or a negative value.
-These quantities can, therefore, be compared and ordered by using the symbols presented below.
+Fraction, decimals, and percentages are interchangeable ways to represent parts of a whole number and each of the three can either be a positive value or a negative value.
+These quantities can, therefore, be compared and ordered by using the symbols provided.